enesbcs/shellyteacher4domo/README.md

 (In case of Gen2 device, the device has to be started before the Teacher, and make sure to enable "Generic status update over MQTT" at MQTT settings page)

-## Tested and working devices
+## Implemented devices
 Gen1:
-- Shelly 1
-- Shelly 1 PM
-- Shelly 1L
+- Shelly 1 / 1PM / 1L
 - Shelly 2/Shelly 2.5 relay and roller mode
 - Shelly Plug and Plug S
 - Shelly 4 Pro